shahind/written-word-report-from-excel/README.md

     calendar    = row.Cells[8]
 ```

-In our template file, we have prepared asample text with indicators like NAME, CONTINENT, ... and we will replace this indicators with the above mentioned values like this:
+In our template file, we have prepared a sample text with indicators like NAME, CONTINENT, ... and we will replace these indicators with the above mentioned values like this:
 ```
     replace_string(doc,"NAME",name)
     replace_string(doc,"CONTINENT",continent)